 Your Part D late enrollment penalty is due in our office by the last day of the month prior to your coverage period month.
-If we have not received your penalty payment by the last day of the month prior to your coverage month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within a 3-month grace period.
+If we have not received your payment by the last day of the month prior to your coverage month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within a 3-month grace period.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Care to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+(Phone numbers for Customer Service are printed on the back cover of this document).

 If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)